decentrawise/eosio-smart-table/README.md

 ## With `smart_table`

-The idea is to make tables lazy, by using a `deque` to store the all entries and flush the contents of of the cache when the object is destroyed, performing only one write to the multi_index table per each entry in the cache that was modified.
+The idea is to make tables lazy, by using a `std::deque` to store the all entries and flush the contents of of the cache when the object is destroyed, performing only one write to the multi_index table per each entry in the cache that was modified.